cryptocreeper94-sudo/darkwavepulse/replit.md

 Message processing involves Telegram webhooks, Inngest for event-driven workflows, the Mastra agent, and subsequent response formatting.

 ### Technical Implementation
 The project is built with TypeScript (strict mode, ES2022) and uses Zod for runtime validation.
 Pino logger provides structured JSON logging.
 Security features include browser-generated unique user IDs, an admin dashboard, and robust file upload validation.
 Access control supports an access code and email whitelist, with Free Trial, Basic, and Premium pricing tiers.
 Live data performance is optimized with 5-minute browser caching.
 Sniper trading features (buy/sell limit orders) are integrated and locked until the V2 launch.
 Candlestick charts refresh every 2 seconds with detailed error logging.
+A blockchain-backed audit trail system using Solana Memo program for SHA-256 hashing of events and a Hallmark NFT system for collectible NFTs are implemented.
+Data fetch retry logic with exponential backoff is included for API calls.

 ### Feature Specifications
 Key features include DEX pair support with rug-risk detection and liquidity scoring, NFT collection analysis, a live trending carousel, and database-backed session management.
 It supports tracked, multi-chain wallets (Solana, Ethereum, Polygon, Arbitrum, Base, BSC).
 The system includes a subscription notification system, an admin dashboard, a professional token submission system with three-layer file validation, and cryptocurrency payments via Coinbase Commerce.
 A DarkWave Token Launchpad provides a live countdown, whitelist signup, and premium-gated access, alongside a "Bot Detection System" for DEX pair analysis.
+A V2 launch checklist with trackable tasks and countdown timer is also integrated.

 ## External Dependencies